McLeod Bethel-Thompson: Toronto Argonauts

-Bethel-Thompson was re-signed by the Toronto Argonauts on May 31, 2021.
-During the offseason he was in a depth chart battle with Nick Arbuckle, which resulted in Bethel-Thompson beginning the season as the starting quarterback thanks in part to Arbuckle dealing with a lingering hamstring injury.
+Despite signing Nick Arbuckle to a free agent deal, the Argos brought back Bethel-Thompson as quarterback depth right before training camp.
+Due to Arbuckle dealing with a hamstring injury, Bethel-Thompson began the season as the Argos quarterback.
 Bethel-Thompson started the first two games of the season, before being replaced by Arbuckle who started the next four games in the middle of the season.
 Bethel-Thompson was reinstated as the team's starting quarterback in Week 8 and confirmed again in Week 10 after the team's second bye week.
 On October 26, 2021, Arbuckle was traded to the Edmonton Elks, signaling the Argos' confidence in Bethel-Thompson for the remainder of the season.
-McLeod Bethel-Thompson and the Argos earned a first round bye but were defeated in the Eastern Division Finals by the Hamilton Tiger-Cats.
+Bethel-Thompson and the Argos earned a first round bye but were defeated in the Eastern Division Final by the Hamilton Tiger-Cats.
 Following the game, Bethel-Thompson made inappropriate on-field contact with a cameraperson, for which he later apologized.
 He was subsequently fined by the league for his actions.
-On January 30, 2022 Bethel-Thompson and the Argos agreed to a one-year contract extension.
+On January 30, 2022, Bethel-Thompson and the Argos agreed to a one-year contract extension.

-McLeod Bethel-Thompson once again began the 2022 season as the Argos' starting quarterback, with Chad Kelly serving as backup.
-Bethel-Thompson started 17 regular season games during the season, sitting out the final match as the club had already secured the first seed in the East Division with a record of 11–7.
-Serving as the Argos' starting quarterback for the third consecutive season, Bethel-Thompson continued his strong play, leading the league in pass completions, attempts and passing yards.
+In 2022, McLeod Bethel-Thompson began the 2022 season as the Argos' starting quarterback, with Chad Kelly serving as backup.
+Bethel-Thompson started 17 regular season games during the season, sitting out the final game as the club had already secured the first seed in the East Division with a record of 11–7.
+Bethel-Thompson led the league in pass completions, attempts, and passing yards.
 In the playoffs, he led the Argos past the Montreal Alouettes 34–27, advancing to the Grey Cup final on November 20, 2022.
-Bethel-Thompson helped lead the Argos to an upset victory over the Winnipeg Blue Bombers.
+Bethel-Thompson sustained a hand injury in the 4th quarter and was replaced by back-up Chad Kelly.
+The Argos earned a one point victory over the Winnipeg Blue Bombers, Bethel-Thompson's second overall Grey Cup and first as a starting quarterback.

 Following the conclusion of the season there was mounting speculation that McLeod Bethel-Thompson would consider retirement from professional football.
 In late November 2022, he underwent surgery on the thumb of his throwing hand after suffering an injury in the 109th Grey Cup.
 In early February he revealed that he was intending to play football in 2023, and if he were to return to the CFL he would only consider playing for the Argos.
 On February 14, 2023, Bethel-Thompson became a free agent.

 New Orleans Breakers

 On February 22, 2023, Bethel-Thompson signed with the New Orleans Breakers of the United States Football League (USFL).
+Bethel-Thompson started all 10 regular seasons games for the Breakers, and was the leading passer in the USFL with 2,433 yards.
+With a record of 7 wins and 3 losses, the Breakers earned a playoff berth, but for the second consecutive season were eliminated by the eventual Champions, the Birmingham Stallions.
+He was released after the season on July 11, 2023.